chatid/chatid-mdwiki/chatbar/public-api-overview.md

 ----------------

 Chatbar does not appear on your website until the user clicks a call to action (CTA).
-To add CTAs to your page, simply use the `addCTA` API method:
+To add CTAs to your page, use the `addCTA` API method:

 ```javascript
 CID.q.push(['addCTA', {